MovieRecapsQA: A Multimodal Open-Ended Video Question-Answering Benchmark: Introduction

 \section{Introduction}

-Consider the prospect of a system that can watch a movie like \emph{Fight Club} (Figure~\ref{fig:teaser}) and then answer questions on the movie.
-To answer a question like ``What struggle does the man experience after being let go?", the system would need to listen to the dialog to understand when the person is being fired, and then look at the corresponding video sequence to see how the person reacts.
-This inherently multimodal reasoning across video and dialog is not just specific to movie understanding but it generalizes to any robot interacting the would need to perform complex reasoning over both the visual and linguistic modalities.
+Consider the prospect of a system that can watch a movie like \emph{Fight Club} (Figure~\ref{fig:teaser}) and then answer questions about the movie.
+To answer a question like ``What struggle does the man experience after being let go?", the system would need to listen to the dialogue to determine when the person is being fired (i.e., ``let go"), and then look at the corresponding video sequence to see how the person reacts.
+The need for multimodal reasoning across video and dialogue is not limited to the context of movie understanding; it generalizes to real world tasks, such as robot reasoning over visual and linguistic modalities.

 Most existing Video Question Answering (VideoQA) benchmarks fall short of capturing the complexity of such multimodal understanding.
-Many benchmarks focus on a single modality (e.g., solely visual or solely audio)\cite{mangalam2023egoschemadiagnosticbenchmarklongform} and often feature simple thematic questions and relatively short video clips.
-Even more recent work that explicitly focuses on long videos and multimodal reasoning uses simpler multiple-choice questions\cite{rawal_cinepile_2024, wu2024longvideobenchbenchmarklongcontextinterleaved, hu2025videommmu}.
+Many benchmarks focus on a single modality (e.g., solely visual or solely audio) \cite{mangalam2023egoschemadiagnosticbenchmarklongform} and often feature simple thematic questions and relatively short video clips.
+Even recent work that explicitly focuses on long videos and multimodal reasoning uses simpler multiple-choice questions \cite{rawal_cinepile_2024, wu2024longvideobenchbenchmarklongcontextinterleaved, hu2025videommmu}.
 In contrast to open-ended question answering, multiple choice questions offer shortcuts for answering the question without understanding the video.
-These issues in current benchmarks limit our understanding of how well current models generalize to real-world content, such as movies, TV shows and real-life social contexts, where understanding the temporal dynamics and fine-grained character interactions require complex multimodal reasoning.
+Thus, current benchmarks provide only limited understanding of how well models generalize to real-world content, such as movies and real-life social contexts, where understanding the temporal dynamics and fine-grained character interactions require complex multimodal reasoning.

-A key reason for the lack of benchmarks is the sheer difficulty of acquiring complex questions and answers.
-Even if we have annotated questions and answers, evaluating model answers in a benchmark setting is hard to do for open-ended questions.
-The evaluation strategies rely on: 1) comparison against a small set of "gold" reference answers, and 2) the use of semantic similarity metrics (e.g. ROUGE).
+A key reason for the lack of better benchmarks is the sheer difficulty of acquiring complex questions and answers --- careful manual construction of high-quality QA pairs is time-consuming.
+Evaluating model answers in this open-ended setting is also hard: gold standard answers are not typically single words or simple phrases, and comparing them to model-generated answers is subjective.
+As a result, evaluation strategies rely on the use of word-based semantic similarity metrics (e.g., ROUGE) that have been shown to have a low correlation with human judgments on factuality and quality \cite{kamalloo-etal-2023-evaluating, pagnoni-etal-2021-understanding, fabbri2021summevalreevaluatingsummarizationevaluation}.